 Late for school?
 No problem, Mom will drive you.
 Pouring rain and college lecture about to start?
 Just call Uber for a ride.

 “Everyday, over half a million students in Uganda walk over 5 kilometers both to and from school to attain an education.
 These students walk through some of the most unforgiving terrain in pursuit of higher education.
-I know because I walked with them,” relates Aaron Friedland, founder and executive director of The Walking School Bus and recently the 2016 winner of The Next Einstein Competition.
+I know because I walked with them,” relates Aaron Friedland, founder and executive director of The Walking School Bus.

 Listening to Friedland, some words still inflected with the staccato accent of South Africa, he’s like an astute and profoundly articulate old soul in the guise of a young man.

-At only 23-years-old and finishing his Masters dissertation on Economic Development at UBC, his passion for The Walking School Bus is contagious.
+At only 24-years-old he is an Economics lecturer at Coquitlam College in British Columbia, Canada and beginning his doctorate on Economic Development at UBC this fall.
+And yes, his passion for The Walking School Bus is contagious.

-Just as fellow Canadians, Craig and Marc Kielburger founders of the charity, Free the Children (now active in 45 countries,) discovered their calling as pre-teens, Friedland, born in Johannesburg, South Africa, was greatly influenced by his parents who grew up during apartheid.
+Just as fellow Canadians, Craig and Marc Kielburger founders of We Charity, (now active in 45 countries,) discovered their calling as pre-teens, Friedland, born in Johannesburg, South Africa, was greatly influenced by his parents who grew up during apartheid.

 The Friedland family moved to Vancouver, Canada in 1993 and like most immigrants, their hearts never completely left home.
 While attending King David High School in 2012, Friedland’s interest in interfaith work intensified when J.J.
 Keki, a member of the Ugandan Abayudaya Jewish Community and founder of the Delicious Peace fair-trade coffee cooperative, was invited to speak there.